 Many of us in public safety signed up with the promise of a pension when we retire.
-Due to this, many of us will be extremely poor in retirement and may not live comfortably in our golden years like we envisioned.
+But unfortunately, many of us will be extremely poor in retirement and may not live comfortably in our golden years as we envisioned.

 The Common Pension Mentality

 When I signed up as a police officer, I didn’t even think about preparing for retirement because I was promised a pension.
-I thought I didn’t need to save anything because it was all taken care of for me.
-I had to work the streets for about half my life and then I could retire without ever having to worry about money.
+So I thought I didn’t need to save anything because it was all taken care of for me.
+I had to work the streets for about half my life, and then I could retire without worrying about money.

 I worked for several years in my career with this mentality.
 Unfortunately, a large number of public safety employees also think this way.
 Many of them are nearing retirement with very little in their additional investment accounts.
-A large number of officers spent their whole careers thinking that the pension was all they needed.
+Many officers spent their whole careers thinking that the pension was all they needed.

 Even though I heard rumors about the need to save extra money, I was never educated on why I needed to.
 The consensus among the younger officers was that contributing more to retirement was just icing on the cake.
 We felt there was no real need to contribute more unless we wanted to be wealthy in retirement.

 Being wealthy in retirement was never in most of our minds.
 I signed up to drive fast cars and to have a fun and exciting career.
 I knew that people didn’t become police officers to be rich, so I admitted defeat to the idea of ever having money.

 My Ignorance About Retirement Has Cost Me Tens Of Thousands Of Dollars